tadgy/lumberjack/README.md

 Here, the `<basedir>` includes the full path to the logs directory to be used, since it cannot be parsed from the log line itself.
 The `<template>` and link name (`-l`) have also been changed to fit with the new `<basedir>`.

 ### As a generic 'raw' pipe logger (for use with other daemons)
+As a side benefit of the 'raw' logging mode which can be used for the `ErrorLog` handling above, lumberjack can be used as a generic pipe logger for any daemon which supports logging via a pipe or a FIFO (see next section for details on FIFO logging).

+As long as a daemon can log via a pipe, lumberjack can be used in the same was as demonstrated in the `ErrorLog` section above.
+The only details that would need to be changed are the `<basedir>`, `<template>` and any configured link name.

+Personally, I use lumberjack to handle the logging (and rotation/compression of old logs) for not only HTTPd, but also for ProFTPd and rsyncd - the latter two by making use of a FIFO.

 ### With a FIFO
 Using lumberjack with daemons that do not support pipe logging is as simple as setting up a FIFO for them to write their logs to, and telling lumberjack where to find it.